bernardopires/django-tenant-schemas/docs/install.rst

 Add the middleware ``tenant_schemas.middleware.TenantMiddleware`` to the top of ``MIDDLEWARE_CLASSES``, so that each request can be set to use the correct schema.

 If the hostname in the request does not match a valid tenant ``domain_url``, a HTTP 404 Not Found will be returned.
-If you'd like to raise ``DisallowedHost`` and a HTTP 400 response instead, use the ``tenant_schemas.middleware.SuspiciousTenantMiddleware``.
+If you'd like to raise ``DisallowedHost`` and a HTTP 400 response instead, use the ``tenant_schemas.middleware.SuspiciousTenantMiddleware`` middleware.
+If instead of a HTTP 404 or HTTP 400 response you wish to use the DEFAULT_SCHEMA_NAME tenant you can use the ``tenant_schemas.middleware.DefaultSchemaTenantMiddleware`` middleware.
+The DEFAULT_SCHEMA_NAME attribute is required for this middleware.

 .. code-block:: python

     MIDDLEWARE_CLASSES = (
         'tenant_schemas.middleware.TenantMiddleware',
         # 'tenant_schemas.middleware.SuspiciousTenantMiddleware',
+        # 'tenant_schemas.middleware.DefaultSchemaTenantMiddleware',
         #...
     )